kurai-foundation/redis/README.md

 > Note: any redis operations should be performed **only** after
 > calling the `.connect()` method of the client

-Using set, set with random key and get:
+Using a set, set with a random key and get:
 ```typescript
 const key = await userModel.set("key1", {
   userId: "1234567890"